What is After Market Order?

 Also read: What is Debt to Asset Ratio – Simplest Explanation + Example]

-After Market Orders let you buy/sell entities but it will not be pushed to the market immediately.
+After Market Orders let you buy/sell entities, but they will not be pushed to the market immediately.

-Here are time frame when the market will accept your trade the next day,
+Here are time frames when the market will accept your trade the next day,

 EntitiesPush Time